himoose/user-docs/docs/features/versus-pages.md

 ## What This Helps You Do

-The Versus Content Wizard lets you create dozens (or hundreds) of **comparison pages** at scale—like "Product A vs Product B"—without writing each page from scratch.
+The Versus Content Wizard lets you create dozens (or hundreds) of **comparison pages** at scale—like "Brand A vs Brand B" without writing each page from scratch or update each individually.

-You define your comparison criteria once (pricing, features, integrations, etc.), add your competitors, and Hi, Moose generates AI-powered comparison content, hero images, and structured data for every possible pairing.
+You define your comparison criteria once (pricing, features, integrations, etc.), add your competitors, and Hi, Moose generates unique, **no-slop content** in your brand's voice, along with branded visuals and structured data for every possible pairing.
 Then you can export everything to CSV or push it directly to Webflow CMS.

-This is programmatic SEO for comparison pages: capture high-intent search traffic (people researching "X vs Y") with unique, data-driven content that's optimized for both Google and AI Overviews.
+This is programmatic SEO for high-intent "competitor vs competitor" queries: capture search traffic from people actively researching "X vs Y" with helpful, factual content that's optimized for both Google and AI search engines.

+**You're in control**: Use AI when it helps (to draft content grounded in your data), or write everything manually.
+Hi, Moose handles the pairing logic, image generation, and CMS setup—you focus on the content quality.

 ---

 ## When to Use This

-- **SaaS comparison marketing**: Create "YourProduct vs Competitor" pages for every major competitor (e.g., "Slack vs Microsoft Teams," "HubSpot vs Salesforce").
+- **Capture competitor comparison traffic**: Create "Competitor A vs Competitor B" pages (e.g., "Slack vs Microsoft Teams," "HubSpot vs Salesforce") where you can position YOUR brand as the alternative option to the other two brands in the content.
+- **Target unbranded, high-intent keywords**: Rank for searches like "Slack vs Teams" competing for your competitors' branded terms.
-- **Ecommerce product comparisons**: Generate pages for "Product A vs Product B" across your catalog (useful for furniture, electronics, fashion).
+- **Ecommerce product comparisons**: Generate pages for "Brand A vs Brand B" (competitors in your space) and mention your products as the alternative to Brand A and Brand B.
-- **Service provider directories**: Compare agencies, consultants, or local services (e.g., "Agency A vs Agency B").
+- **Service provider directories**: Compare competing agencies or services, then highlight your brand's strengths in comparison with the competitors.
-- **Capture bottom-of-funnel traffic**: People searching "X vs Y" are close to buying—these pages convert.
+- **Capture bottom-of-funnel traffic**: People searching "X vs Y" are actively comparing options—intercept them before they choose a competitor.
-- **Competitive intelligence**: Document how your brand stacks up against competitors across dozens of attributes.

-Use this when you have **2+ competitors** and want to create **comparison content at scale**.
-If you only need one comparison page, you can still use this—but the real power is in generating 10, 50, or 100+ pages automatically.
+Use this when you have **2+ competitors** to compare against each other.
+The power is in creating multiple permutations (10 competitors = 45 comparison pages) where YOUR brand appears in the content as the recommended solution, without targeting your own brand name in the URLs.

 ---